-Our board of directors held a total of four meetings and acted by unanimous written consent two times during 2010.
-No director attended fewer than 75% of the total number of board meetings and the total number of committee meetings of the board on which he served (during the periods that he served), with the exception of Mr. Tripet who attended 73% of such meetings.
+Our board of directors held a total of four meetings and acted by unanimous written consent two times during 2011.
+No director attended fewer than 75% of the total number of board meetings and the total number of committee meetings of the board on which he served (during the periods that he served).
 We encourage, but do not require, our board members to attend our annual meetings of shareholders.
-Three directors attended our 2010 Annual Meeting.
+Four directors attended our 2011 Annual Meeting.